-1. Sales & marketing need to bring ABE into the organization together.
+Sales & marketing teams need to bring account-based marketing and sales into the organization together.

-ABE is all about sales and marketing orchestrating coordinated “plays” to win an account.
-As has been pointed out many times before, ABE is not about re-inventing the sales and marketing wheel (going after named accounts has been around for decades).
-And there is nothing that is inherently rocket science about outreach to the people that make up your named accounts’ decision making units (DMU’s).
-The secret sauce of ABE is that modern platforms like Engagio and Triblio provide sales and marketing leaders with the tools to orchestrate, coordinate and measure named account outreach at scale.
+Account-based Everything (ABE) is all about sales and marketing orchestrating coordinated “plays” to win an account.
+As has been pointed out many times before, ABE is not new (going after named accounts has been the norm in B2B sales for decades).
+And there is nothing that is inherently rocket science about outreach to people at named account decision making units (DMU’s).
+The secret sauce of ABE is that modern platforms (including Marketing Automation and ABM-specific tools like Engagio and Triblio and others) provide sales and marketing teams with tools to orchestrate, coordinate and measure named account outreach at scale.

 I know that you have spent the last half-decade investing in acquiring, deduping and continuously scrubbing your lead and contact data.
 For ABE to work well, you will need to set your sights on your Account data.
 Just as new names were the fuel that powered your demand generation strategy, account data is the new fuel for ABE.
 You will not only need to acquire, dedupe and scrub all of the accounts that make up your organization’s target market, you will need clean contact data for every account’s DMU.

 The concept of marketing generated – and marketing qualified – leads is a important focus for Inbound and Demand Gen programs, but not for ABE.
 There’s no ‘us’ or ‘them’ in ABE.
 True ABE is a fully collaborative process end-to-end.